 In 2016, Balearia started the services Valencia-Mostaganem (Algeria) and Melilla-Malaga-Almeria.
-In 2017, Balearia transported over 3,7 million passengers and 5,6 million lane meters of cargo (around 330,000 trucks).
-The fleet of 25 vessels sailed over 1,2 million ml (around 2 million km).
-The company has over 1,500 employees and reported an annual turnover of EUR 362 million.
+In 2017, Balearia transported 3,7+ million passengers and 5,6 million lane meters of cargo (around 330,000 trucks).
+The fleet of 25 vessels sailed 1,2+ million ml (around 2 million km).
+The company has 1500+ employees and reported annual turnover EUR 362 million.

-In August 2018, the company announced a EUR 60 million (USD 70,2 million) fleet renovation project to convert 5 cruise ferries (by 2020) to run on LNG.
+In August 2018 was announced a EUR 60 million (USD 70,2 million) fleet renovation project to convert 5 cruise ferries (by 2020) to run on LNG.
 The scheduled for drydocks vessels are Abel Matutes, Bahama Mama, Martin i Soler, Napoles, Sicilia.
-As result, over 45,000 tons of CO2 and 4400 tons of NOx will be reduced annually, plus sulfur and particulates eliminated completely.
+As result, 45,000+ tons of CO2 and 4400 tons of NOx will be reduced annually, plus sulfur and particulates eliminated completely.
 In August 2018, Balearia acquired Visemar One (for EUR 55 million / USD 62,4 million) expanding the fleet to 26 owned units (out of 30 total).

 In late-October 2018, Balearia contracted Caterpillar Marine to install MAK dual-fuel engines on 3 vessels (Abel Matutes, Bahama Mama, Martin I Soler).
 Engine conversions (by Caterpillar dealer Finanzauto) were scheduled for early-2019.
 Ship's diesel engines (2x MaK 9M43C) are replaced with 2x MaK 9M46DF (dual-fuel, power output 8,7 MW) used with gearbox and controllable pitch propellers.
 Caterpillar provided dual-fuel conversion kits and all modules (ignition, ventilation, exhaust gas, and GVU ventilation, valves, housing).

-Trasmediterranea (routes, trasmediterranea.es, founded 1916, headquartered in Madrid Spain) is a Spanish company (part of Acciona Group) operating ferries on the routes between mainland Spain and Canary Islands, Balearic Islands and Morocco (northern Africa).
+Trasmediterranea (routes, fleet, trasmediterranea.es, 1916-founded, Madrid Spain-headquartered, part of Acciona Group) operates ferries on the routes between mainland-Spain and Canaries, Balearics and Morocco (northern Africa).

 In 1978, the company became a state-owned company, until 2002 when was privatized by the Government.
 Then the company was acquired by a private consortium (majority shareholder is Acciona Logistica / 60%) and renamed to "Acciona-Trasmediterranea".